-NSAU served 135 students from 40 districts during the 2022-2023 school year.
-16 students graduated.
-Two of these students went on to college, five entered the workforce, three entered a trade school, and five continued to receive special education or other additional services.
+NSAU served 144 students from 40 districts during the 2023-2024 school year.
+Nine students graduated.
+Four of these students went on to college, one entered the workforce, one took a gap year, and two continued to receive special education or other additional services.